Rabia-Bashir/rules_data_ext/README.md

       replace_symbol = re.sub("‐", '-', preprocessed_text, flags=re.IGNORECASE)
       remove_text = re.split('pati\w+', replace_symbol, flags=re.IGNORECASE)
       number_part = w2n.word_to_num(remove_text[0])

+## To extract total number of included trials
+To extarct the total number of included trials from both systematic reviews (.pub2) and updates (.pub3), 'references' section was scraped using soup.find_all() method.
+For more detail see code in Cochrane_Bot.py.

 ## Method to extract conclusion
 def get_conclusion(doi, soup):